-Two electives, (6), from ACT and TXX prefix courses.
+One elective, (3), from ACT or TXX prefix with a course number that begins with 57xx.
 A maximum of one course (3 credits) coming from HCBE graduate courses outside of accounting or taxation may be approved at the discretion of the accounting & taxation department chair.
-A suggested elective is ACT 5721, Accounting Professional Ethics (3).